 Column 1 Use Column 2 Definition Column 3 Examples include Column 4 Does not include the following examples Dual occupancy Premises containing two dwellings, each for a separate household, and consisting of: a single lot, where neither dwelling is a secondary dwelling or two lots sharing common property where one dwelling is located on each lot.
 Duplex, two dwellings on a single lot (whether or not attached), two dwellings within one single community title scheme under the Body Corporate and Community Management Act 1997, two dwellings within the one body corporate to which the Building Units and Group Title Act 1980 continues to apply Dwelling house, multiple dwelling Dwelling house A residential use of premises for one household that contains a single dwelling.
 The use includes domestic outbuildings and works normally associated with a dwelling and may include a secondary dwelling.
 Caretaker's accommodation, dual occupancy, rooming accommodation, short-term accommodation, student accommodation, multiple dwelling Dwelling unit A single dwelling within a premises containing non-residential use(s).
 'Shop-top' apartment Caretaker's accommodation, dwelling house Educational establishment Premises used for training and instruction designed to impart knowledge and develop skills.
 The use may include outside hours school care for students or on-site student accommodation.
-Pre-preparatory, preparatory and primary school, secondary school, special education, college, university, technical institute, outdoor education centres Child care centre, home based child care, family day care include Does not include the following examples Premises used by government bodies or community organisations to provide essential emergency services or disaster management services including management support facilities for the protection of persons, property and the environment.
-State emergency service facility, ambulance station, rural fire brigade, auxiliary fire and rescue station, urban fire and rescue station, police station, emergency management support facility, evacuation centres Community use, hospital, residential care facility Facilities used for the conservation, interpretation and appreciation of areas of environmental, cultural or heritage value.
-Nature-based attractions, walking tracks, seating, shelters, boardwalks, observation decks, bird hides Premises used for the extraction and/or processing of extractive resources and associated activities, including their transportation to market.
-Quarry Premises used for preparation and sale of food and drink to the public for consumption on or off the site.
+Pre-preparatory, preparatory and primary school, secondary school, special education, college, university, technical institute, outdoor education centres Child care centre, home based child care, family day care

+Column 1 Use Column 2 Definition Column 3 Examples include Column 4 Does not include the following examples Emergency services Premises used by government bodies or community organisations to provide essential emergency services or disaster management services including management support facilities for the protection of persons, property and the environment.
+State emergency service facility, ambulance station, rural fire brigade, auxiliary fire and rescue station, urban fire and rescue station, police station, emergency management support facility, evacuation centres Community use, hospital, residential care facility Environment facility Facilities used for the conservation, interpretation and appreciation of areas of environmental, cultural or heritage value.
+Nature-based attractions, walking tracks, seating, shelters, boardwalks, observation decks, bird hides Extractive industry Premises used for the extraction and/or processing of extractive resources and associated activities, including their transportation to market.
+Quarry Food and drink outlet Premises used for preparation and sale of food and drink to the public for consumption on or off the site.
 The use may include the ancillary sale of liquor for consumption on site.
-Bistro, café, coffee shop, drive-through facility, kiosk, milk bar, restaurant, snack bar, takeaway, tea room Bar, club, hotel, shop, theatre, nightclub entertainment facility Premises used for conducting receptions or functions that may include the preparation and provision of food and liquor for consumption on site.
-Conference centre, reception centre Community use, hotel Premises used to arrange and conduct funerals, memorial services and the like, but do not include burial or cremation.
-The use includes a mortuary and the storage and preparation of bodies for burial Cemetery, crematorium, place of worship bodies or community organisations to provide essential emergency services or disaster management services including management support facilities for the protection of persons, property and the environment.
-Facilities used for the conservation, interpretation and appreciation of areas of environmental, cultural or heritage value.
-Premises used for the extraction and/or processing of extractive resources and associated activities, including their transportation to market.
-Premises used for preparation and sale of food and drink to the public for consumption on or off the site.
-The use may include the ancillary sale of liquor for consumption on site.
-Premises used for conducting receptions or functions that may include the preparation and provision of food and liquor for consumption on site.
-Premises used to arrange and conduct funerals, memorial services and the like, but do not include burial or cremation.
-The use includes a mortuary bodies or community organisations to provide essential emergency services or disaster management services including management support facilities for the protection of persons, property and the environment.
-Facilities used for the conservation, interpretation and appreciation of areas of environmental, cultural or heritage value.
-Fremises used for the extraction and/or processing of extractive resources and associated activities, including their transportation to market.
-Premises used for preparation and sale of food and drink to the public for consumption on or off the site.
-The use may include the ancillary sale of liquor for consumption on site.
-Premises used for conducting receptions or functions that may include the preparation and provision of food and liquor for consumption on site.
-Premises used to arrange and conduct funerals, memorial services and the like, but do not include burial or cremation.
-The use includes a mortuary and the storage and preparation of bodies for burial
+Bistro, café, coffee shop, drive-through facility, kiosk, milk bar, restaurant, snack bar, takeaway, tea room Bar, club, hotel, shop, theatre, nightclub entertainment facility Function facility Premises used for conducting receptions or functions that may include the preparation and provision of food and liquor for consumption on site.
+Conference centre, reception centre Community use, hotel Funeral parlour Premises used to arrange and conduct funerals, memorial services and the like, but do not include burial or cremation.
+The use includes a mortuary and the storage and Cemetery, crematorium, place of worship preparation of bodies for burial or cremation.